 Not to worry… the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) has made some wonderful recommendations for what supply lines, connectors, pumps, manifolds and hardware materials we should be using for closed loop systems.

-Here are our top 5 things you should consider when selecting connections for building a liquid (water) cooling server / supercomputer.
+Here are 5 things to consider when you are selecting connections to build a liquid (water) cooling server/supercomputer.

 1. Wetted Materials

 The types of materials you choose are very important.
 ASHRAE recommends the following materials for supply lines, connectors, pumps, manifolds and hardware that make up the closed loop.

 - Brass with less than 15% zinc content and without lead content

 - Stainless steel – 304L or 316L –